-Any student who believes that he or she has experienced prohibited conduct or believes that another student has experienced prohibited conduct should immediately report the alleged acts to a teacher, school counselor, principal, other District employee, or the appropriate District official listed in this policy.
+In this policy, the term "prohibited conduct" includes discrimination, PROHIBITED CONDUCT ed conduct or believes that another student has experienced prohibited conduct should immediately report the alleged acts to a STUDENT REPORT teacher, school counselor, principal, other District employee, or the appropriate District official listed in this policy.

-EMPLOYEE REPORT Any District employee who suspects or receives notice that a student or group of students has or may have experienced prohibited conduct shall immediately notify the appropriate District official listed in this policy and take any other steps required by this policy.
+REPORTING Any student who believes that he or she has experienced prohibit-PROCEDURES dent or group of students has or may have experienced prohibited conduct shall immediately notify the appropriate District official listed in this policy and take any other steps required by this policy.